Texas / Liberty County

 What is the housing market like in Raywood, TX?

-Raywood's housing market is affordable and stable, with a median home price of $157,000 and an owner-occupied rate of 68%.
-Homes have seen a modest appreciation rate of 4.1% in the past year, and rental vacancy rates remain low at just over 7%.
-The market is ideal for both buyers and renters seeking value and stability.
+The local housing market is strong, with a median home price of $157,000 and an owner-occupied rate of nearly 68%.
+The market has seen a 4.1% appreciation over the past year, and rental vacancy rates remain moderate at 7.2%.
+Raywood offers a mix of stability and opportunity for both buyers and renters.

 $157,000